 There’s a fair bit of flexibility around this requirement, and its main purpose is to prevent businesses deceiving their subscribers into believing the email is from a person (rather than a brand or company).

-Vision6 provides various tools to help you collect expressed permission.
+Our platform provides various tools to help you collect expressed permission;

-Any email created in Vision6 will automatically contain your company name and address by default.
+Any email created in our platform will automatically contain your company name and address by default.
 So there’s no need for you to include additional identification details (unless you want to of course).

-And finally, Vision6 includes an automated unsubscribe facility by default in all of your email messages.
-Features include:
+And finally, we include an automated unsubscribe facility by default in all of your email messages.